youyanggu/covid19_projections/index.md

 We present a new, simple nowcasting model that estimates true infections in the US.
-We have estimates for all US states (50 + DC + 4 territories) and all 3,000+ US counties.
+We have estimates for all US states and all 3,000+ US counties.
 {% include iframe_home_first_map.html %}For more maps, including county-level views, visit the [Maps](/maps-infections) page.

 Jump to section: